IDinsight/hindi-fuzzy-merge/transliteration/README.md

 # transliteration

-In one of our applications of fuzzy matching, the data was available to us only in Devnagari script and we had to first transliterate it to English using Polyglot– a Python library that supports transliteration.
+In one of our applications of fuzzy matching, the data was available to us only in Devnagari script and we had to first transliterate it to English using Polyglot - a Python library that supports transliteration.

 Before transliterating through Polyglot, we modified the algorithm to ensure greater consistency in tranlisterations and hence, better matching rates.